cdklabs/cdk-appflow/API.md

 - *Type:* aws-cdk-lib.aws_iam.IRole

 The AWS IAM Role for the storage integration with Snowflake.

-Available only if [SnowflakeConnectorProfileProps's integration property]{@link SnowflakeConnectorProfileProps#integration} is provided.
+Available only if [SnowflakeConnectorProfileProps's integration property]{@link SnowflakeConnectorProfileProps#integration } is provided.

 For more details see {@link https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration}